edisedis777/BigQuery-Cost-Optimization/sql/readme.md

 ### Limiting Scanned Data

 The `sql/optimization_techniques/limiting_scanned_data.sql` script shows how to write queries that limit the amount of data scanned.
-By using `WHERE` clauses on partitioned and clustered columns, you can significantly reduce the amount of data processed.
+By using `WHERE` clauses on partitioned and clustered columns, we can significantly reduce the amount of data processed.